Betana wetland

 The wetland houses endangered plants and animals such as tortoise, fishes, birds, and indigenous flowers.
 About 49 species of birds have been reported in the area.
 The major portion of the forests consists of saal and khair-sisoo trees.
 The wetland region is home to a variety of birds species including migratory birds.

 To attract tourists, a zoo has been constructed inside the area along with some other infrastructures.
+In 2022, a critically endangered Black Softshell Turtle was identified in the Betana Wetland.
+It had been in existence in the area for long time but was mistakenly taken as some kind of Peacock Turtle.